RAK3272-SiP Quick Start Guide

 OTAA Configuration for TTN

-The RAK3272-SiP Breakout Board which has a RAK3172-SiP module in it can be configured using WisToolBox to do the OTAA configuration.
-WisToolBox is a software tool that supports RAK3172-SiP module.
-It automatically detects the RAK3172-SiP module once connected to the PC.
-Below are the options in WisToolBox that the OTAA configuration can be done.
+The RAK3272-SiP Breakout Board, equipped with a RAK3172-SiP module, can be configured for OTAA using WisToolBox, a software tool that supports the RAK3172-SiP module.
+WisToolBox automatically detects the RAK3172-SiP module when connected to a PC.
+Below are the options available in WisToolBox for performing OTAA configuration:

 OTAA Configuration for TTN via WisToolBox UI